MikeKovarik/flexus/README.md

 Current version of the repo is working but no longer maintained.

-Microsoft announced Fluent Design & Google came with Material Design 2 since the release of this lib.
+Microsoft announced Fluent Design System & Google came with Material Design 2 spec since the release of this framework making it obsolete.

-It is currently being rewritten and simplified to be used in my other projects.
+I am currently developing next version (fresh start in a new private repo) and dogfooding it in other personal projects that are based on flexus.

+It will be ligher, faster, more efficient, and overall better.
+For now, it's stil a work in progress.

+---

 ### Notation
 This documentation uses following CSS notation for describing HML element, attributes, classes and IDs: